Henry Fillmore: Music

 Fillmore gained fame as the "Father of the Trombone Smear", writing a series of 15 novelty tunes featuring trombone smears called "The Trombone Family".
 A number of these have a strong ragtime influence.
 The tunes have subtitles printed on the parts, some of which contain racial slurs.
-Many were advertised specifically to denigrate black people.
+Many were advertised specifically for the minstrel performers of the era.
 All of Fillmore's trombone rags are as follows: